 Prior to joining CBS Sports, Berson co-ran ESPN's programming department and was responsible for programming strategy, scheduling, development and driving audience consumption for all of ESPN's domestic television networks and digital video media platforms.
 Berson led the programming group through a dynamic period at ESPN and ABC, including the launch of numerous additional networks and multimedia products.
 Since 2001 when he took over responsibility for programming scheduling and strategy, ESPN networks set record audience levels each year and, in an era of rapid media industry change and proliferation of consumer entertainment options, ESPN ratings grew 34 percent.

 The Sports Business Journal ranked McManus and Berson No. 6 on their list of the 50 Most Influential People in Sports Business in December of 2019.
 In January 2006, The Sporting News listed Berson, then 33, on its annual list of "Young & Powerful."
 In 2007, 2008 and 2009, he was selected as a SportsBusiness Journal "Forty Under 40" recipient and named as a "Forty Under 40 Hall of Famer."
 In 2007 and 2008, he was listed on BusinessWeek's "The Power 100" ranking of the 100 most powerful people in sports.
-Berson is a five-time Emmy Award-winner.
+Berson is a seven-time Emmy Award-winner.

 He is a graduate of the University of Michigan, and serves on the University’s Sports Management Advisory Board.